 The Fool did not know what the Knight was talking about.
 Who was Sancho?

-The Knight held the lance to the Fool who took it and held it while the Knight took off his gloves.
+The Knight held the lance out to the Fool, who took it and held it while the Knight took off his gloves.
 He pointed to a windmill off in the distance.

 The Fool was about to tell the Knight that it was just an old windmill that was falling apart when the windmill began to shake.
-Rocks blew up everywhere and there stood a large blue dragon.
-It began to shoot lightning out of its mouth.
-Then it roared.
-It was a terrifying sound that shook the very soul of the Fool.
+Rocks blew up everywhere, and there, in place of the windmill, stood a large blue dragon.
+Lightning came shooting out of its mouth.
+Then it roared, a terrifying sound that shook the very soul of the Fool.

-The Fool handed the Knight his lance who then kicked his white horse into action.
-He charged the giant blue dragon at a hard gallop.
-The dragon got down low on his front legs and his tail swished back and forth behind him waiting to leap on the puny human and horse that headed right at him.
+The Fool handed the Knight his lance and the Knight kicked his white horse into action, charging the giant blue dragon at a hard gallop.
+The dragon got down low on his front legs, his tail swishing back and forth behind him as he waited to leap onto the puny human and horse that were headed right at him.

-The Knight stopped short as the dragon leapt into the air to leap on the charging man, but was late in noticing that the man stopped.
-The Knight held up his lance with both arms and braced for impact.
-The dragon impaled himself on the Knight’s lance.
-A mighty scream emanated from the cobalt serpent that shook the ground.
+The Knight stopped short right as the dragon leapt into the air to pounce on the charging man, but it was late in noticing that the man had stopped.
+The Knight held up his lance with both arms, and braced for impact.
+As the dragon impaled himself on the Knight’s lance, a mighty scream emanated from the cobalt serpent and shook the ground.

 The Fool closed his eyes for a moment.
 He didn’t know if that was enough to kill a dragon.
 He hadn’t really read up on dragon slaying.

-When he opened his eyes he was standing in a field.
-He saw the old dilapidated windmill and a white horse munching up grass and an old man sitting on the ground wearing a barber bowl on his head, and he was laughing.
+When he opened his eyes, he was standing in a field.
+He saw the old dilapidated windmill.
+A white horse was munching up grass and an old man was sitting on the ground, wearing a barber bowl on his head and laughing.

 The Fool walked up to the Knight to see if he was okay.
-A long piece of wood was stuck in the bricks of the windmill and it was still vibrating from the impact.
-The Knight kept laughing.
+A long piece of wood was stuck in the bricks of the windmill, still vibrating from the impact.
+The Knight was still laughing.

 That was so fun!
-He exclaimed.
+The Knight exclaimed.
 Did you see the dragon?

 The Fool nodded his head.